particle-iot/docs/src/content/reference/device-os/firmware.md

 You should not call `Particle.subscribe()` from the constructor of a globally allocated C++ object.
 See [Global Object Constructors](#global-object-constructors) for more information.

+Each event delivery attempt to a subscription handler uses one Data Operation from your monthly or yearly quota.
+Setting up the subscription does not use a Data Operations.
+You should take advantage of the event prefix to avoid delivering events that you do not need.
+If poor connectivity results in multiple attempts, it could result in multiple Data Operations, up to 3.
+If the device is currently marked as offline, then no attempt will be made and no Data Operations will be incurred.

+If you have multiple devices that subscribe to a hook-response but only want to monitor the response to their own request, as opposed to any device in the account sharing the webhook, you should include the Device ID in the custom hook response as described [here](/reference/device-cloud/webhooks/#responsetopic).
+This will assure that you will not consume Data Operations for webhooks intended for other devices.

 ---

 A subscription works like a prefix filter.
 If you subscribe to "foo", you will receive any event whose name begins with "foo", including "foo", "fool", "foobar", and "food/indian/sweet-curry-beans".
 The maximum length of the subscribe prefix is 64 characters.